A mug of this luxurious, homemade hot chocolate, made with REAL chocolate, is pure bliss!

 Cocoa powder

 For best results, use a high-quality Dutch-processed, 100% unsweetened cocoa powder like Valrhona, Callebaut or Ghiradelli.
-It makes a noticeable difference.
+The quality makes a noticeable difference.

 We're adding just enough cornflour to help thicken the chocolate.
 Don't worry, you won't taste it!